tobychui/arozos/README.md

 ### Others

-- Require as little as 512MB system memory and 8GB system storage
+- Require as little as 512MB system memory and 16GB system storage
 - Base on one of the most stable Linux distro - Debian
-- Support for Desktop, Laptop (touchpad) and Mobile screen sizes
+- Support for Responsive Web Design (RWD) for different screen size
+- Support use as Progress WebApp (PWA) on mobile devices
+- Support desktop devices with touch screen

 ## Installation

-Require GO 1.14 or above (See [Instllation tutorial](https://dev.to/tobychui/install-go-on-raspberry-pi-os-shortest-tutorial-4pb))
+Require GO 1.20 or above (See [Instllation tutorial](https://dev.to/tobychui/install-go-on-raspberry-pi-os-shortest-tutorial-4pb)) and FFMPEG

 Run the following the command to build the system